 The woven execution is performed relative to a composite aspect A (see Figure 1).
-The transition relation $\Longrightarrow$ represents the woven execution.
+The transition relation $\implies$ represents the woven execution.
 It is defined by the application of the monitor followed by a standard execution step and yields the aspect (next j A) to be applied to the following join point.
 At each join point, the applicable rules are selected (sel j A).
-The monitor (relation $\Longrightarrow$ ) applies the selected rules in no specific order: if the crosscut of the current rule matches the current join point, the corresponding substitution is applied to the insert and $\phi I$ is executed.
+The monitor (relation $\models \Rightarrow$ ) applies the selected rules in no specific order: if the crosscut of the current rule matches the current join point, the corresponding substitution is applied to the insert ( $\phi I$ ) and the insert is executed.